Trekking in the Colombian Andes

 Overnight: Santa Rosa de Cabal

-Accommodation: Santa Clara Boutique (private room with bathroom)
+Accommodation: Santa Clara Hacienda (private room with bathroom)

 Meals: BreakfastDay 5: Santa Rosa de Cabal - Los Nevados National Park, Conejeras Glacier

-The guided hiking tour today starts 6am with a pick-up from your hotel.
+The guided hiking tour today starts at 6 am with a pick-up from your hotel.
 The transfer of 2.5 hours will take you through Andean canyons and stunning valleys.
-You will enjoy a delicious mountain breakfast at a traditional farm, before making your way to the park entrance, where you'll register in the park book and received a welcome meeting from the park rangers.
+You will enjoy a delicious mountain breakfast at a traditional farm, before making your way to the park entrance, where you'll register in the park book and receive a welcome meeting from the park rangers.

 Overnight: Los Nevados Park